-During the three months ended March 31, 2023, the Company issued stock options under the 2021 Plan to employees, to purchase an aggregate of 880,000 shares of Common Stock with a strike price equal to \$0.491 per share and a term of ten years.
+During the nine months ended September 30, 2023, the Company issued stock options under the 2021 Plan to employees, to purchase an aggregate of 880,000 shares of Common Stock with a strike price equal to \$0.491 per share and a term of ten years.
 One-third of these options vest on the one-year anniversary of the employee hire date and then the remaining stock options vest in equal quarterly installments over the remaining two years.
-These options had a total fair value of approximately \$288,000, as calculated using the Black-Scholes model with a volatility assumption of 68.64%.
+These options had a total fair value of approximately \$288,000, as calculated using the Black-Scholes pricing model with a volatility assumption of 68.64%.

-During the three months ended March 31, 2023, stock options to purchase an aggregate of 16,667 shares of Common Stock, subject to time-based milestone vesting conditions, vested.
+During the nine months ended September 30, 2023, stock options to purchase an aggregate of 629,168 shares of Common Stock, subject to time-based milestone vesting conditions, vested.
+During the nine months ended September 30, 2023, stock options to purchase an aggregate of 200,000 shares of Common Stock were cancelled.